Key Specifications

 - Plastic gear housing feels less durable -- the housing is fine for occasional home use but does not inspire the same confidence as the metal gear housings on Bosch or Milwaukee models

-Compatible with all Craftsman V20 batteries (also cross-compatible with DeWalt 20V MAX)
+Compatible with Craftsman V20 batteries and chargers.
+It is not directly interchangeable with DeWalt 20V MAX batteries.

-The Craftsman CMCD721D2 is the ideal drill kit for budget-conscious homeowners who want brushless reliability without spending over $100.
-This is the drill you buy when you need to handle weekend projects -- assembling flat-pack furniture, mounting shelves, drilling pilot holes, and driving screws through softwood framing.
-If you already own DeWalt 20V MAX tools, the V20 cross-compatibility makes this an especially smart buy since your existing batteries work in both platforms.
+The Craftsman CMCD721D2 is the right drill kit for budget-conscious homeowners who want brushless reliability and occasional hammer-drill capability without jumping into pro-tier pricing.
+This is the drill you buy when you need to handle weekend projects -- assembling flat-pack furniture, mounting shelves, drilling pilot holes, driving screws through softwood framing, and setting the occasional anchor in concrete or brick.
 First-time cordless drill buyers will appreciate having two batteries included so there is always one on charge.
-Serious tradespeople or those doing heavy daily use should step up to a higher-torque model, but for the occasional to moderate DIYer, this kit delivers genuine brushless quality at a price that is hard to argue with.
+Serious tradespeople or anyone drilling masonry every week should step up to a higher-output hammer drill or a rotary hammer, but for the occasional to moderate DIYer, this kit delivers practical capability at a sane price.

 How We Tested / What We Found After Extended Use